wantingwei/wantingwei.github.io/_pages/about.md

 About me
 ------
 I am Wanting Wei, a thrid year Biophtsics PhD candidate at the Univeristy of Wisocnisn-Madison!
-My research focus on how viruses evolve within individual hosts particaly on SARS-CoV-2 prolonged infection.
+My research focus on how viruses evolve within individual hosts, particaly on SARS-CoV-2 prolonged infection.

-I am also part of the Univeristy club - Wisolve!
-I served as project manager and the director of engagement, where I aim to find the intersection between science and business.
+Why we studied SARS-CoV-2 prolonged infection?
+In typical chains of acute SARS-CoV-2 transmission, the virus is subject to frequent stringent genetic bottlenecks, making it difficult for adaptive mutations to rise to high frequency and spread in the population.
+In contrast, persistent SARS-CoV-2 infections allow the virus to replicate over an extended period and may release SARS-CoV-2 from the frequent, severe population bottlenecks that occur in acute transmission chains, increasing the chances of generation and selection of new variants with mutations that alter antigenicity, transmissibility, or pathogenic potential.